ethereum/EIPs/EIPS/eip-1.md

 ### `category` header

 The `category` header specifies the EIP's category.
 This is required for standards-track EIPs only.

-### `created` header

-The `created` header records the date that the EIP was assigned a number.
-Both headers should be in yyyy-mm-dd format, e.g. 2001-08-14.

 ### `requires` header